 In the Soviet Union, readers also responded positively.
 To date, she has sold over 85,000 copies of On the Golden Porch.
 Moreover, after the release of the collection she was admitted as a member of the Writers’ Union of the USSR.
 Despite this, not all Soviet critics responded warmly.
 Tolstaya was criticized by Andrei Nemzer, a Soviet era literary critic for Ogoniok magazine, for the “density” of her writing and because “you could not read a lot in one sitting,” due to a heavy-handed use of symbolism and metaphor.
 He further stated Tolstaya’s “aestheticism was more important than her moralism.”
 On the other hand, Tolstaya was also credited for being an original and independent writer.

-Tolstaya’s short stories are deeply rooted in the Russian literary tradition, with influence drawn on both Alexander Pushkin and Nikolai Gogol.
+The short stories of Tatyana Tolstaya are deeply rooted in the Russian literary tradition, with influence drawn on both Alexander Pushkin and Nikolai Gogol.
 The pair were known for stories that delve into the fantastical, where dream blends with reality.
 An example of this can be seen in Gogol’s Nevsky Prospect where the main character’s romantic ideals make him unable to distinguish between dream and reality.

 Furthermore, Pushkin and Gogol often center their stories on “the little man.”
 In the Russian literary tradition, this refers to an ordinary character beaten down by society.
 Similarly, Tolstaya’s stories chronicle the lives of social underdogs with such lively imaginations that sometimes the reader cannot tell whether what is happening is true.
 In the story “Peters” in On the Golden Porch, for example, a chubby librarian dreams of all the attractive women he will date once he learns the German language.
 The reader is led to believe the librarian may have a chance with a fantastic, and attractive, lady until she is heard calling him a “wimp.”
 Like the stories of Pushkin and Gogol, Tolstaya’s tone has hints of darkness, but is overall lighthearted.

-In 1990, as the Soviet Union began to collapse, Tolstaya left for the United States to teach Russian literature at Skidmore College.
+Tatyana Tolstaya left for the United States in 1990, as the Soviet Union began to collapse.
+She then taught Russian literature at Skidmore College.
 Throughout the 1990s Tolstaya lectured at multiple universities as well as wrote for the New York Review of Books, The New Yorker, and The Times Literary Supplement.
 She also kept writing for Russia-based publications as well.
 In 1991, she wrote her own column in the weekly newspaper The Moscow News, an English publication created for foreigners in the USSR, and wrote essays and articles for Russian Telegraph.
 She also wrote for Capital, of which she was a member of the magazine’s editorial board.

 As her reputation as an intellectual grew, she also co-wrote a new collection of stories with her sister Natalya.
 Published in 1998, it was entitled Sisters.
 This book shows a stylistic connection between the two sisters with a similar world view.
 In the collection, the sisters write in different genres: Tolstaya acted as a journalist, telling stories through facts and essays, whereas Natalya filled the collection with rich short stories exploring ordinary Russian lives.
 The collection was translated into English, German, French, English, and Swedish.
 Sisters sold over 20,000 copies in Russia alone.
 Critically, reviewers were disappointed that Tolstaya did not write any fictional stories but warmly received Natalya’s writing.